chef/chef-web-docs/content/resources/windows_certificate/_index.md

   default_value: null
   new_in: null
   description_list:
-  - markdown: 'An array of ''domainaccount'' entries to be granted read-only access
+  - markdown: 'An array of ''domain\account'' entries to be granted read-only access

       to the certificate''s private key.
 Not idempotent.'
 - property: source